Updated October 24, 2022

 Probate, which is the general process of gathering a decedent’s assets and distributing them to the decedent’s creditors and beneficiaries under court-supervision, contain a variety of steps that must be completed.
 Some of the steps, such as qualification, posting of a bond, obtaining an EIN and opening a bank account for the estate, were discussed in my previous article.
 However, the probate process contains many other steps.
 For any known creditors, it is important to mail a notice to inform them of the decedent’s death as well.
 In addition, the personal representative should also mail a notice to beneficiaries and heirs notifying them of the decedent’s death.
 It is important to keep proof of these mailings as well in the event that a creditor, beneficiary, or heir contests that they never received any notification.
 The estate may also be required to file a state or local accounting.
 Requirements for these filings vary based on state.
 In Virginia, for example, the personal representative is required to file an initial inventory of assets and subsequent annual estate accountings with the local Commissioner of Accounts until the estate is closed.

 The personal representative should also determine the required filings necessary to administer the estate.
-Typically, if the estate holds more than $5.34 million in assets (as of the date of this article – this amount is scheduled to be adjusted for inflation in the future), it will be required to file a Form 706, “United States Estate (and Generation-Skipping Transfer) Tax Return” and pay estate tax.
-Estate tax is based on the fair market value of all assets held by the decedent at the decedent’s date of death multiplied by the applicable tax rate.
+If the decedent passed away in 2022 with an estate valued in excess of $12,060,000 ($12,920,000 for 2023), the estate will likely be required to file a Form 706, “United States Estate (and Generation-Skipping Transfer) Tax Return”.
+Estate tax is based on the fair market value of all assets held by the decedent at the decedent’s date of death (or six months after the decedent’s date of death if the estate elects the alternative valuation date) multiplied by the applicable tax rate.
 The value of the assets also includes any taxable gifts the decedent made during their lifetime.
-For tax year 2014 and 2015, the tax rate is 40%.
-While most estates do not typically meet this requirement, it may be advisable to file the Form 706 regardless, especially if the decedent still has a surviving spouse who could possibly be required to file a form 706 in the future.
+For tax year 2021 and 2022, the tax rate is 40%.
+While most estates do not typically meet this requirement, it may be advisable to file the Form 706 regardless, especially if the decedent still has a surviving spouse who could possibly be required to file a Form 706 in the future.
 Under these circumstances and by filing the Form 706 even though not required, the personal representative can transfer the decedent’s unused estate tax exemption to help offset the surviving spouse’s future estate tax liability.
 This process, known as “portability”, has the potential to offset or eliminate the spouse’s future estate tax liability.
 The personal representative should also consider if the decedent’s state of residence or any state in which he/she owned property has any estate tax filing requirements.
 While most states do not, some states do have an estate tax filing requirement.
 In addition, a few states also have a separate “inheritance tax” that the estate will have to consider.